Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is Liquidity In Stocks?

-Liquidity generally refers to how quickly an investment can be bought or sold and converted into cash.
+Liquidity in stocks generally refers to how quickly an investment can be bought or sold and converted into cash.
 The easier an investment is to sell, the more liquid it is.
-Plus, liquid investments do not charge large fees when you need to access your money.
+Plus, liquid investments generally do not charge large fees when you need to access your money.

 For the average investor, liquidity is an important consideration when building a portfolio, as it’s an indicator of how easy it is to access their savings.
-Here’s a closer look at how liquidity works, especially when dealing with stocks.
+That can be important to know and understand when sizing up your overall strategy.

 Types of Liquidity